-Research on climate change in complex urban ecosystems is challenging and still evolving.
-In LA, regional climate projections estimate that the urban forest could face significant damage due to excessive heat and flooding.
-Under a high emissions scenario, average annual daily temperatures are predicted to rise by approximately 4.8 °F to 7.9 °F, and precipitation patterns may vary up to ten percent from current levels by the end of the century (Cal-Adapt, 2022).
-Although there is no clear consensus on the future outcomes, it is thought that extraordinary weather events are likely to increase in years to come.
-As temperatures rise and precipitation patterns fluctuate from historical norms, existing tree species must adapt or succumb to the changes in climate.
-Impacts on Los Angeles urban forest and RAP's program may include:
+Research on climate change in complex urban should also be considered for their ability to ecosystems is challenging and still evolving.
+In withstand harsh urban environments.
+LA, regional climate projections estimate that The impacts of climate change will also differ the urban forest could face significant damage due to excessive heat and flooding.
+Under depending on the region.
+In LA, there are several microclimates, each can support some unique a high emissions scenario, average annual daily temperatures are predicted to rise by tree species.
+The different microclimates in LA approximately 4.8 °F to 7.9 °F, and precipitation are coastal and inland.
+Therefore, RAP manages patterns may vary up to ten percent from current parks within each microclimate differently, especially for tree species selection and levels by the end of the century (Cal-Adapt, 2022). irrigation.
+Although there is no clear consensus on the future outcomes, it is thought that extraordinary Increasing species diversity and tracking species weather events are likely to increase in years to performance can help managers determine come.
+As temperatures rise and precipitation suitable species and lessen the detrimental patterns fluctuate from historical norms, existing consequences in the event that one or more tree species must adapt or succumb to the species are more susceptible to changes in changes in climate.
+Impacts on Los Angeles climate and urbanization.
+Staff are following the urban forest and RAP's program may include: results of UC Davis' Climate Ready Trees program to incorporate species that have been identified as suitable candidates for future predicted climate conditions.
+These species are identified in the climate ready tree list (Appendix J).

-- Health and structural impacts on tree species that are not adaptive to new and changing conditions. - Increased incidence in pests and disease as well as susceptibility as a result of changes in temperature, precipitation, and tree stress. - Additional costs for mitigation and tree removal for marginal species and individual trees. - Canopy loss, especially where key species (e.g., predominant species) become marginalized.
+- Increased incidence in pests and disease as well as susceptibility as a result of changes in temperature, precipitation, and tree stress. - Additional costs for mitigation and tree removal for marginal species and individual trees. - Canopy loss, especially where key species (e.g., predominant species) become marginalized.